allenai/s2orc/README.md

 ## Download instructions

 First, please complete this [form](https://docs.google.com/forms/d/e/1FAIpQLSeNeo4UBeRoe1taaN3oJ1Fr1BZokVs3vVo18mvfc0Lhnw7n1g/viewform) to request access to the S3 bucket.
+You will need an AWS account to access the S3 bucket `s3://ai2-s2-gorc-release/`.
 We will email you to confirm access granted.

-You'll need an AWS account to access the S3 bucket `s3://ai2-s2-gorc-release/`.
 The full corpus consists of 10000 zipped files, and is around 205GB.
 The manifest file `s3://ai2-s2-gorc-release/20190928/manifest.json` lists all available files for download.

 Use of this data is subject to the [Semantic Scholar Dataset License](http://api.semanticscholar.org/corpus/legal/).

+The metadata file `s3://ai2-s2-gorc-release/20190928/metadata.tsv.gz` contains metadata about all papers in GORC, including inbound/outbound citations, field of study information, and associated identifiers.
+A sample of this metadata is provided in `data/metadata_sample.tsv`.

 ### Download GORC data using Python: